rstudio/issuetriager/README.md

 ## Inputs

-inputs: check-phrase: \# id of input description: ‘A phrase to look for in the text’ required: true default: “I'm stuck because of this issue.:
-True” issue-body: description: ‘The text body that you want to check for the phrase’ required: true default: \${{ github.event.issue.body }}
-outputs: contains-phrase: \# id of output description: ‘Whether the check phrase was found’

 ## `check-phrase`

 **Required** The phrase to search for in the issue body.
 Default `"I'm stuck because of this issue.: True"`.

 ## `issue-body`